 2. What is the co-occurrence of nausea and vomiting with other digestive tract symptoms in COVID-19?
-Considering the likely effects of SARS-CoV-2 on the digestive tract (discussed below) a relationship between symptoms such as nausea/vomiting and diarrhoea would not be unexpected but identifying the time of onset of each post-infection is essential to assessing their relative relevance for diagnosis.
-Without data on individual patients it is not possible to draw firm conclusions but some studies have begun to report the incidence of single and groups of symptoms.
-For example, nausea or vomiting with diarrhoea has been reported with an incidence of 4.9%30 and 4.3%22.
-In the forty-one clinical studies analyzed above, twenty-seven reported the incidence of nausea/vomiting and diarrhoea with our analysis showing a correlation (Spearman R, 0.8 and 0.7).
-Identification of the temporal expression of symptoms and their clustering will be essential for classification of the ways in which SARS-CoV-2 infection can present, and to quickly recognize evolving patterns of presentation, as this may be a reflection of viral load and its relative impact on the respiratory and digestive tracts, and subsequently the brain (see below for discussion).
-One study noted that patients with nausea and vomiting, and diarrhoea were more likely to have fever, than those with either digestive symptom alone.
-Finally, it is recognized that type II diabetes is a risk factor for COVID-19.
-The frequent occurrence of gastroparesis in diabetic patients may make this group either more sensitive to the nausea and vomiting during SARS-CoV-2 infection or result in more intense symptoms.
+Considering the likely effects of SARS-CoV-2 on the digestive tract (discussed further), a relationship between symptoms such as nausea/vomiting and diarrhea would not be unexpected but identifying the time of onset of each postinfection is essential to assessing their relative relevance for diagnosis.
+Without data on individual patients, it is not possible to draw firm conclusions, but some studies have begun to report the incidence of single and groups of symptoms.
+For example, nausea or vomiting with diarrhea has been reported with an incidence of 4.9% and 4.3%.
+In the 41 clinical studies analyzed above, 27 reported the incidence of nausea/vomiting and diarrhea with our analysis showing a correlation (Spearman R, 0.8 and 0.7).
+Identification of the temporal expression of symptoms and their clustering will be essential for classification of the ways in which SARS-CoV-2 infection can present, and to quickly recognize evolving patterns of presentation, as this may be a reflection of viral load and its relative impact on the respiratory and digestive tracts, and subsequently the brain (see further for the discussion).
+One study noted that patients with nausea and vomiting, and diarrhea were more likely to have fever, than those with either digestive symptom alone.
+Finally, it is recognized that type II diabetes is a risk factor for COVID-19.59 The frequent occurrence of gastroparesis in diabetic patients may make this group either more sensitive to the nausea and vomiting during SARS-CoV-2 infection or result in more intense symptoms.